The Heroin and Opioid Epidemic

 How Does Narcan Work?

-I am concerned because of all of the “chatter” that is going on in the streets about Narcan.
-Emergency personnel is giving people Narcan on the street, they are resuscitating them, and then they are refusing to be transported to the hospital.
-However what people don’t understand is that Narcan has a very short half-life.
+I am concerned because of all the “chatter” that is going on in the streets about Narcan.
+Emergency personnel are giving people Narcan on the street, they are resuscitating them, and then they are refusing to be transported to the hospital.
+However, what people don’t understand is that Narcan has a very short half-life.

 Short life means that the drug only works for a small amount of time.
 The effects of the drug are still felt by the body.
 Narcan works by blocking the Opioid receptors.
 Narcan works as an opiate antagonist.

 Usage in Adults: Opioid Overdose-Known or Suspected: An initial dose of 0.4 mg to 2 mg of Narcan (naloxone) may be administered intravenously or intramuscularly.
 If the person does not wake up or has an improvement in the respiratory functions are not obtained, it may be repeated at two- to three-minute intervals.